May 2, 2007

 Staff writer Michael N. Graff can be reached at email@example.com or 486-3591.

-The Fayetteville State University men's golf team finished the first day of competition at the...
+The Fayetteville State University men’s golf team concluded play at the CIAA Northern...

-The Fayetteville State University men's golf team concluded play at the CIAA Northern Tournament ...
+The Fayetteville State University golf team had a score of 320 (+36) to place third at the Saint ...

-The Fayetteville State University men’s golf team shot 319 in the second round of the 2016...
+The Fayetteville State University golf team shot 314 (+30) to take second place in the Saint...